Home

 ~John Edwin Ayer - 1916

-George Bush was known as a generous pioneer who provided a good place to stop at the end of the Trail.
-Many of the tired travelers were on their way to Seattle and Tacoma.
+George Washington Bush was known as a generous pioneer who provided a good place to stop near the end of the Trail.
+Many of the travelers were on their way to the two smaller settlements founded further northward - Seattle in 1851 and Tacoma in 1852.
 From 1846 to 1863 Mr. Bush welcomed exhausted travelers and gave them food and rest free of charge.
-The Bush Farm on that "rise of ground" was famous during the 1850's as Washington began to grow into a State.
+The Bush Farm on that "rise of ground" was famous during the 1850's, long before Washington became a state.

 British Fort Vancouver of Hudson Bay Company (HBC) has become a national park and a large state park was founded for Dr. William Tolmie of HBC northeast of Olympia.
 Little has been left to remember Washington's first American family on Bush Prairie near the Olympia Airport.